Saving Electricity home

 How to install a water heater timer

 First, please realize that water heater timers might not save as much money as you'd expect.
-That's because a typical electric water heater only runs about three hours a day anyway, and modern energy-efficient water heaters run only 1.3 hours or so.
+That's because a typical electric water heater runs only about three hours a day anyway, and modern energy-efficient water heaters run only 1.3 hours or so.
 Standby losses (how much heat the tank loses by just sitting there) aren't that great, especially for modern heaters.
 (In fact, if your heater was made after 1998, it's possibly not worth using a timer at all.)
 And even with a timer you'll still have standby losses as soon as you leave for work and after the tank shuts off for the night.
 A timer for an old (pre-1998) heater will save about 25kWh/mo. for a family of two using 40 gallons a day with the heater off four to six hours a day, but only 14kWh/mo. for a family of four using 80 gallons a day.
 (Florida Extension Service)

 If you're lucky enough have a heater that plugs into a standard electrical outlet, your solution is simple: Plug a regular 120-Volt timer into the outlet, set it, then plug your water heater into the timer.
 You'll be able to use a generic timer, which is cheaper and smaller than a water heater timer.